Come explore the San Juan National Historic Site with me!

 It was so fun wandering around these ancient buildings.

-I felt like I was in a castle!
+You’ll probably feel like you’re in a castle … at least I did!
 And actually, the word castillo means castle or fort, so maybe I wasn’t too far off.

 The open windows of the buildings surrounding the plaza provided more colorful views of Old San Juan.